Methodological refinement of the submillimeter galaxy magnification bias. II. Cosmological analysis with tomography: Results

 Moreover, Fig. \ref{fig:corner_tomo_MzA} illustrates the marginalised posterior distribution and probability contours\footnote{The probability contours in all the corner plots are set to 0.393 and 0.865.} for all the estimated parameters.
 Given the large number of involved parameters, in order to clearly show the results, we divide the corner plot according to the number of bins.
 In this way we depict the posterior distribution of the HOD parameters of each bin together with the cosmological parameters (that are the same for every bin).
 With the same aim of making the presentation of the results more intelligible, we decide not to include in the plots the $\beta$ parameter, since its posterior distribution barely deviates from its (Gaussian) prior.
 As expected, given the small bin ranges used for tomography, the mean-redshift approximation ("base case") results are in good agreement with the "full model" case.

-The top panel of Figure \ref{fig:astro_tomo_zmed} displays the marginalised posterior distributions of the HOD parameters for the "base case".
+The top panel of Figure \ref{fig:astro_tomo_zmed} displays the marginalised posterior distributions of the HOD parameters for the "base case."
 The solid black, dashed red, dotted blue, and dash-dotted green lines correspond to bin 1, bin 2, bin 3, and bin 4, respectively.
 A notable trend can be observed, with the value of $\log{M_{min}}$ increasing as a function of redshift from bin 1 to bin 4.
-The distribution peaks are located at 11.54, 11.56, 12.16, and 12.77, respectively.\footnote{Throughout the manuscript, all halo masses are expressed in $M_{\odot}/h$.} This behaviour is consistent with previous tomographic analyses \citep{GON17, BON21, CUE22}.
+The distribution peaks are located at 11.35, 11.45, 11.87, and 12.71, respectively.\footnote{Throughout the manuscript, all halo masses are expressed in $M_{\odot}/h$.} This behaviour is consistent with previous tomographic analyses \citep{GON17, BON21, CUE22}.

-Regarding the $\log{M_1}$ parameter, the marginalised posteriors appear relatively homogeneous across the four bins, with peaks ranging from 13.44 to 13.85, except for bin 1 which exhibits slightly higher values peaking at 14.67 along with a broader distribution.
-On the other hand, the $\alpha$ parameter remains poorly constrained in all bins, with only lower limits identified in bin 2 and bin 4, while exhibiting a peak at 0.89 in bin 3.
+Regarding the $\log{M_1}$ parameter, the marginalised posteriors appear relatively homogeneous across the four bins, with peaks ranging from 13.22 to 13.58; with the exception of bin 1, which exhibits slightly higher values peaking at 14.08 along with a broader distribution.
+On the other hand, the $\alpha$ parameter remains poorly constrained in all bins.

 Comparing our results to those of \cite{BON21}, we generally find narrower distributions and consistent findings.
 The main discrepancy lies in the $\log{M_{min}}$ distributions for bin 4, where the values obtained in the "base case" are lower.
 Additionally, some subtle distinctions can be observed in the opposite trends of the $\alpha$ distributions for bin 2, although it should be noted that $\alpha$ is not constrained in either case.